Posts

 Image

-Krishna assures us that (3.19) by performing actions without attachment, one reaches the supreme and gives the example of King Janak (3.20) who attained perfection by action alone.
+K rishna assures us that by performing karma (actions) without attachment, one reaches the supreme (3.19) and gives the example of King Janak who attained perfection by action alone (3.20).
 Krishna emphasises the point that a king who lives in luxuries and has several responsibilities can also attain the supreme by performing all actions without attachment, implying that we too can similarly reach the supreme, irrespective of our circumstances.
-In history, there are hardly any instances where two enlightened people have interacted.
-One such conversation is between King Janak and sage Asthavakra, known as the Asthavakra Gita, which is rated as one of the best for seekers.
+In history, there are very few instances where two enlightened people have interacted.
+One such conversation is between King Janak and sage Ashtavakra, known as the Ashtavakra Gita, which is rated as one of the best for seekers.
 As per legend, a guru once sent one of his disciples, who lived modestly with a few loincloths and a begging bowl, to Janak for the final lesson.
-He comes to Janak and wonders why his guru sent him to this man who is in the midst of luxuries but stays on in the palace.
-One morning, Janak takes him for a bath to a
+He comes to Janak and wonders why his guru sent him to this man who lives amid luxuries.
+But he stays back in the palace as per the instructions of his guru...

 Image

-There are two ways of living.
-One is ' Sangharsh ' -struggle and the other ‘ Samarpan ', which means surrender.
-Samarpan is not a helpless surrender like the surrender of the defeated in war, it's surrender with awareness and active acceptance.
-Struggle is to be ahead of others; to have more than what is given to us; to have something different than what we have.
-On the other hand, Samarpan is gratitude for every living moment.
-Krishna says (3.16) that "one lives in vain if one rejoices in the senses and doesn't follow the wheel in motion."
-It's a life of struggle for someone on the path of satisfying these senses, which can never be satisfied.
+T here are two ways of living.
+One is ‘ sangharsh ’ -struggle and the other ‘ samarpan ’, which means surrender.
+Samarpan is not a helpless surrender like the surrender of the defeated in the war, it’s surrender with awareness and active acceptance.
+Struggle is to be ahead of others; to have more than what is given to us; to have something different from what we have.
+On the other hand, samarpan is gratitude for every living moment.
+Krishna says that “one lives in vain if one rejoices in the senses and doesn’t follow the wheel in motion” (3.16).
+It’s a life of struggle for someone on the path of satisfying these senses, which can never be satisfied.
 This struggle brings tension, worry and misery which is living in vain.
-Krishna explains the wheel of existence (3.14) using the example of rain.
+Krishna explains the wheel of existence using the example of rain (3.14).
 Rain showcases the wheel of selfless action of water which evaporates and rains selflessly.
 Such selfless action is the source of supreme power (3.15).
+Following the wheel ...

 Image